I-Man-H/I-Man-H/README.md

 ## About Me

-I am an **Researcher in Computer Science** with a background in **machine learning, computer vision, signal processing, and data analytics**.
-My research focuses on **multimodal emotion recognition using visual and physiological signals**, and I enjoy building intelligent systems that connect theory, experimentation, and practical impact.
+I am a **Data Scientist and ML Engineer** with a strong foundation in **deep learning, computer vision, and multimodal data systems**.
+I build end-to-end machine learning pipelines, from data ingestion and feature engineering through to model training, evaluation, and deployment.
+My work spans applied research and production systems, with hands-on experience in physiological signal processing, computer vision, and LLM-based applications.

 I have experience across **research, teaching, and engineering projects**, including machine learning pipelines, computer vision systems, digital communications, FPGA design, and embedded/system-level engineering.

 ---

-## Research Interests
+## Interests

-- Machine Learning
-- Deep Learning
-- Computer Vision
-- Multimodal Emotion Recognition
-- Physiological Signal Analysis
-- Signal Processing
-- Human Behaviour Modelling
-- Sensor-Based Intelligent Systems
+- Building and deploying production ML systems end-to-end — from data pipelines to model serving
+- LLM applications, RAG pipelines, and agentic AI systems
+- Computer vision and multimodal systems for health tech and wearable sensing
+- ML experimentation, A/B testing, and model evaluation frameworks
+- MLOps — reproducible pipelines, monitoring, and scalable model deployment
+- Applied AI in digital health and real-world sensing environments

 ---